OPTIMALSYSTEMS/enaio-webclient-demo-modal-dialog-addon/README.md

 To bridge communication between a modal dialog and the enaio® webclient, we offer the Modal Dialog API.
 It's enriched with special events and methods that enhance information exchange and interaction.

+## Abstraction Library for Dashlet Communication (new)

+Abstraction Library is a critical component of this project designed to facilitate seamless communication between the modal dialog and both the enaio® webclient and enaio® richclient.
+This library, available as an npm package accessible [here](https://www.npmjs.com/package/@enaio-client/communication-library), serves as a foundational bridge, enhancing interaction between the modal dialog and the enaio® platforms.

+### Purpose

+The Abstraction Library is primarily intended to simplify and streamline the process of communication between the modal dialog  and both the enaio® webclient and enaio® richclient.
+By adopting this library, the integration of the modal dialog  into both platforms becomes a cohesive and straightforward endeavor, all while maintaining a unified codebase.

 ## Events

 The enaio® webclient operates based on events.
 Here's a snapshot of the available events: